andyvasy/relish-test/README.md

 - [x] Azure build pipeline
 - [x] Jest unit tests for BL class

+### Stack:

+- Node
+- Express
+- React

 There are trade-offs given a limited timeframe, see [Side Note](#side-note) section.

 ## Client

-Provided React.js client consists of a single page with a form where all query parameters [listed here](#externalapiphotos) can be set.
+Provided React.js client consists of a single page with a form where all [required query parameters](#externalapiphotos) can be set. **"Query"** button runs the query and resulting JSON(s) will be displayed below the form.

-To generate a sales pitch for a photo, press "Get Creative!" button
+To make an AI to generate a salling pitch for a given photo, press **"Get Creative!"** button

 ## API